Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 its showing error which i mentioned below:
 DataTables warning: table id=tblData - Ajax error.
 For more information about this error, please see http://datatables.net/tn/7

+edited the code inside the CategoryController.cs and then created a new category using the Upsert action modify the code in it and then created the partial view for EDIT | BLACK